szinn/k8s-homelab/README.md

-Currently, I use a combination of built-in application backups (e.g., \*arr applications will backup weekly), a backup job in cluster that will backup databases (mysql and postgres), I am also using volsync to backup the PVCs to NFS that will automatically restore the most recent backup (if it exists) .
+Currently, I use a combination of built-in application backups (e.g., \*arr applications will backup weekly), a backup job in cluster that will backup databases (mysql and postgres), I am also using kopiur to backup the PVCs to NFS that will automatically restore the most recent backup (if it exists) .

 ## Installation